Windows and the GDPR: Information for IT Administrators and Decision Makers

 Some other examples of Windows functional data:

-- The Weather app which uses the device’s location to retrieve local weather or community news.
+- The Weather app which can use the device’s location to retrieve local weather or community news.

 - Wallpaper and desktop settings that are synchronized across multiple devices.

 For more info on how IT Professionals can manage Windows functional data sent from an organization to Microsoft, see Manage connections from Windows operating system components to Microsoft services.

 Windows diagnostic data is used to keep the operating system secure and up-to-date, troubleshoot problems, and make product improvements.
 The data is encrypted before being sent back to Microsoft.